 Bush Hill Park

-Bush Hill Park Station Community Garden is a diverse space that embodies the ambition of its volunteers.
-The garden is a patchwork of ideas contributed by our volunteers, featuring a vegetable bed teeming with an assortment of delicious produce, a wildflower meadow, a hedgerow which, once fully established, we hope will become a haven for local wildlife, and a herb garden, all interwoven with beautiful flowers that brighten commuters' journeys.
+Bush Hill Park Station Community Garden is a diverse patchwork of ideas contributed by our volunteers.
+It features a vegetable bed teeming with an assortment of delicious produce, a wildflower meadow, a hedgerow which, once fully established, we hope will become a haven for local wildlife, and a herb garden, all interwoven with beautiful flowers that brighten commuters' journeys.

 Bush Hill Park Station Garden at a glance: